majestrate/majestrate/README.md

 :eye: :lips: :eye:

-User may contain the following traits known by The State of California to cause cancer:
+This User may contain the following traits known by The State of California to cause cancer:

+* Anime Avatar
 * Emacs User
-* Anime Avatar
+* Code Reviewer
-* Decade long Linux user, debian stable
+* Decade long Linux user (debian stable 4 life)
-* Will read your code

 ONS: maybe